 Over the years, the experience of regular meetings and working together has provided Canadian and American legislators at all levels with the chance to develop strong personal relationships, and – in many cases – lasting friendships.
 This is to the benefit of each nation.
 The ability to directly call a U.S. Senator or Representative, a governor or a state legislator when a pressing issue that touches Canadian interests arises provides parliamentarians with an effective means to make progress on pressing, and often time-sensitive, files.

-Furthermore, as a member of the IPG over the past 15 years and especially as Co-Chair for the last 5 years, it has been my experience that partisanship among Canada’s federal legislators decreases substantially when working together in the national interest.
-This is most evident when we plan our agenda and undertake our visits to Washington, D.C. or when we host our American counterparts in Ottawa, as we did most recently in June 2014.
+Furthermore, as a former member of the IPG for 15 years and especially as Co-Chair for 5 years, it was my experience that partisanship among Canada’s federal legislators decreases substantially when working together in the national interest.
+This was most evident when we planned our agenda and undertook our visits to Washington, D.C. or when we hosted our American counterparts in Ottawa, as we did in June 2014.
 The same holds true for other events, such as national and regional meetings of governor and state legislators.
-The ability to present a common front in an effort to move certain issues forward has been one of the most rewarding aspects of being part of the IPG’s Canadian Section.
+The ability to present a common front in an effort to move certain issues forward was one of the most rewarding aspects of being part of the IPG’s Canadian Section.